polybius6394/1PH-Reforger/README.md

 No license is attached to this repository directly, but each subfolder has its own license which must be followed.
 Generally, we use the APL-SA license, but some mods may be set under different licenses by the author.
 You can read up on BI's licenses at https://www.bohemia.net/community/licenses

-Note that ALL RHS derivitive content is under the APL-ND license, regardless of what the "main" license is for the mod.
+Note that ALL of our RHS derivitive content is under the APL-ND license, regardless of what the "main" license is for the mod.

 Contributors:
 - poly